jerimiah-smiggins/smiggins/docs/contributing.md

 ## How to compile TypeScript/Less
 First, you need to install three npm packages:
-`npm i -g less typescript less uglify-js uglifycss`
+`npm i -g less typescript uglify-js uglifycss`

 To compile less and/or typescript, you can run the `compile.sh` script.
 If you only want to compile less or typescript, you can run `./compile.sh less` or